ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_core_2.13.rst

 Playbook
 ========

-* Templating - it is no longer allowed to perform arithmetic and concatenation operations outside of the jinja template.
+* Templating - You can no longer perform arithmetic and concatenation operations outside of the jinja template.
 The following statement will need to be rewritten to produce ``[1, 2]``:

  .. code-block:: yaml